cincospenguinos/CircleGa/README.md

 Just to keep my spirits up, I'm putting everything we've finished here.

+- [x] Explore level design space created by the rules of the game
+- [x] Create a set of levels that teach the level design space and how to properly play the game
+- [x] Who are the main characters?
+- [x] What is the main conflict?
+- [x] How does the story proceed?
+- [x] Write the tutorial segment
+- [x] Write the story beats
 - [x] Fix how aliens come in
 - [x] Music plays while the screen shows the text
 	- [x] Create three separate pieces of music from the main machine rolls forward piece